prooph/proophessor/README.md

 ### Event Store Adapter

 One of the crucial configuration points is the database connection for the event store.
-Proophessor assumes that you have a doctrine driver defined called `orm_default`, because this is the default when using the doctrine-orm-module mentioned above.
+Proophessor assumes that you have a doctrine connection defined called `orm_default`, because this is the default when using the doctrine-orm-module mentioned above.
 However, you can override the default with a dedicated connection or even another adapter for the event store:

 #### Configure Own Doctrine Adapter Connection